 Are you a wounded healer?

-If you’d like to do an interview, email me at mentalhealthathome (at) gmail (dot) com.
-Let me know how you are a wounded healer, and I’ll send you the interview questions.
+If you’d like to do an interview, email me at mentalhealthathome (at) gmail (dot) com, and let me know what makes you a wounded healer.

 Past wounded healer interviews